Siamese Cats – their origin in England and link with the Gould family of Victorian Bovey Tracey

 Malcolm Billinge 2018

 In the 1880s the Gould family at Knowle House, Lustleigh, then in the parish of Bovey Tracey had two sons, Edward and Owen both working in the Kingdom of Siam.
 Edward was in the consular service and Owen in the teak-logging industry.
-This large and prestigious family produced other noteworthy offspring including James who became a well-respected London actor, and Lilian, one of the first women to establish a formidable scientific career in the early years of the twentieth century.
+This large family produced other noteworthy offspring including James who became a well-respected London actor, and Lilian, one of the first women to establish a formidable scientific career in the early years of the twentieth century.
 Lilian’s career is described more fully on this site under The Pioneering Women of Bovey Tracey.

 Siam and other lands in the Far East must have seemed exotic places for young people like Edward and Owen Gould who went there to pursue their careers.
 Foreign travellers would bring home keepsakes and we know that one or perhaps both of these brothers were no exception because on display at the 1890 Lustleigh Art Show was ‘Mr Gould’s exquisite collection of Siamese curios’.1

 A more unusual memento involved Siamese cats and there is a legend that Edward Gould was the first person to bring a breeding pair of Siamese cats to England.
 He is said to have given the pair named Pho and Lia to his sister Lilian who exhibited them at the Crystal Palace.2

 The Great Exhibition of 1851 was held in Hyde Park and its Crystal Palace was moved to Sydenham in 1854.